Among other fruits and veggies, ever wondered, can dogs eat cantaloupe?

 Begin by laying your dog on his side.
 And check to see if the object has been dislodged in the esophagus.

 Next, position his back against your stomach (head up, paws down).

-Finally, pull the right handed fist up and in two or three times, toward your own stomach, using a sharp thrusting motion.
+Finally, pull the right-handed fist up and two or three times, toward your own stomach, using a sharp thrusting motion.